MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/08-perform-data-analysis-in-power-bi-desktop.md

      ![Picture 22](Linked_image_Files/07-my-workspace-new.png)

-## **Get started – Create a dataset**
+## **Get started – Create a semantic model**

-In this task, you'll set up the environment for the lab by creating a dataset. *If you've already published the dataset, please move to the next task.*
+In this task, you'll set up the environment for the lab by creating a semantic model. *If you've already published the semantic model, please move to the next task.*

 1. In the Microsoft Edge browser window, in the Power BI service, navigate to **My Workspace**.